 – it provides the great field of creating prominent contrast for key interaction elements, such as buttons or icons;

 – it creates the strong association with paper on which the data is fixed and in this way sets the pleasant feel of interaction close to typical operations with physical paper documentation, which can be beneficial for people of the older generation, who usually tend to feel better in a well-known environment;

 – it adds the space and air to the screen which is helpful to avoid the feeling of the screen overloaded with information and can hinder quick perception of core data fields.

 The screen of the current appointment shows for main areas of data: diagnoses, problems, medications and complex medication plans.

 The calendar screen uses light pastel colors for cards which again set the association to the traditional interaction with physical objects when doctors and receptionists use colorful notes to mark the data and organize it on the noticeboard.

 Statistics screen shows graphs and charts in a minimalistic manner with the appliance of contrast colors easily distinguished by human eye.
 For all the screens, the designer uses simple san serif font, highly legible and readable.
 Concentration on functionality doesn’t prevent the designer from giving the app simple and elegant appearance with the touch of style and creativity.

 Animated transitions were also added to present some basic interactions with the app: inputting data, operating with pricing and completing the reception.

-This case has actively opened the direction of design for medical industry and healthcare here in Tubik and proved how many special features and aspects of the job should be taken into account by the designer.
+This case has actively opened the direction of design for the medical industry and healthcare here in Tubik and proved how many special features and aspects of the job should be taken into account by the designer.
 The tasks of this kind are definitely challenging, but highly rewarding in both creative and humanity values.
-No doubt, new day will bring fresh challenges which will result in practical case studies for Tubik Blog readers.
+No doubt, a new day will bring fresh challenges which will result in practical case studies for Tubik Blog readers.
 Stay tuned and healthy!